Scorch-707/FindStaff-Overhaul/README.md

 Database name - findstaff (.env 'DATABASE = 'findstaff')

-*please migrate before serving "php artisan migrate:refresh --seed since log in would require you to have an authenticated user account*
+*please migrate before serving "php artisan migrate:refresh --seed" since log in would require you to have an authenticated user account before letting you in*

 Default account:
 User: nyooom@gmail.com